 Athabasca University students take courses for credit, for transfer credit towards a program at another institution, or for general knowledge with or without credit.

 At Athabasca University you will set your own study schedule using the learning resources provided by the University.
-Each course is unique, prepared by a team of authors, editors, designers, and print production specialists.
-Most courses and programs at Athabasca University are offered through a combination of print-based and online material, with many courses being offered almost entirely online.
+Each course is unique, prepared by a team of authors, editors, designers, and multimedia specialists.
+Many courses and programs at Athabasca University are offered through a combination of print-based and online material, with most courses being offered almost entirely online.

 The type and amount of online activity varies among courses from participating in computer conferencing to developing student website projects and accessing learning materials in electronic format.
-Most courses use texts and student manuals, and a variety of online components—streamed audio or video components, online quizzes and exams, chatrooms, asynchronous and synchronous learning activities—all designed to help meet the learning objectives of each course.
+Most courses use print or online texts as well as a variety of other online components—study guides, streamed audio or video components, online quizzes and exams, chatrooms, asynchronous and synchronous learning activities—all designed to help meet the learning objectives of each course.

 Note that courses are opened on an on-going basis.
 For the most up-to-date list of courses and for more detailed information on each course, review the course syllabus.

 At Athabasca University, courses begin the first day of each month provided you register by the 10th day of the previous month.
 You will have six months to complete zero-, one-, three-, or four-credit courses and 12 months to complete six-credit courses.
 Course extensions are available for a fee per extension.

 In most individualized study courses, you will be assigned a tutor who will assist you throughout the period of active registration in your course.

 When you take courses from the Faculty of Business, your first point of contact for academic-related assistance will be the Faculty of Business, Student Support Centre.
 Your academic-related questions will be escalated to an Academic Expert for assistance.

 Some Athabasca University courses use online conferencing.
 Students are advised that online conferences are recorded and may be retained and made available for research purposes.